In this post I will talk about regularity and why

 tool for applying operators/operations on multiple entities in parallel.

-Therefore, equational reasoning must work on the level of int
+Therefore, equational reasoning must work on the level of ints.
+Thus, in

-order to prove associativity of a single SIMD lane of int
+order to prove associativity of a single SIMD lane of ints, equality must be

 testable on a per-element basis.
 This is exactly what the status quo simd